IBM-Blockchain-Archive/fabric-images/README.md

 # fabric-images

-This repository contains the Docker images and Docker Compose files for running the Hyperledger fabric
+This repository contains the Docker images and Docker Compose files for running the Hyperledger fabric.

+## Disclaimer

+The architecture behind IBM Blockchain is the Linux Foundation's Hyperledger Project.
+Hyperledger fabric is an open source project under active development, currently in *Incubation* status.
+Each code contribution from the open source community makes Hyperledger fabric more robust, but can present adoption challenges.
+During the *Incubation* cycle, clients can use Hyperledger fabric for network testing and simulation.
+IBM does offer support for blockchain networks running on signed Docker images, but cautions against running financial assets of value directly on a Hyperledger fabric v0.6 blockchain network.

 ## Using your Docker Images